 Together we can help lighten the load, if only for a little while.

 From the beginning, we have been supported by a generous and compassionate community.
 Without the involvement of our community partners, none of this would be possible.
-These include the Vancouver Foundation, Vancity Credit Union, United Way Lower Mainland, the City of Vancouver, the City of New Westminster, Knox Presbyterian Church, St. Aidan's Presbyterian Church, Save On Foods, the New Westminster Homelessness Coalition Society, Fraser Health, Dan's Legacy, the New Westminster Soccer Club, the Greater Vancouver Food Bank, Urban Impact Recycling, local schools, and volunteers from St. Aidan's, Knox Presbyterian, Century House Seniors Center, "Helping Hands New Westminster" community, Holy Spirit Roman Catholic Church, ReFood, and local businesses.
+These include the Rotary Clubs of New Westminster, Vancouver Foundation, Vancity Credit Union, United Way Lower Mainland, the City of Vancouver, the City of New Westminster, Trinity Presbyterian Church (formerly Knox Presbyterian Church, St. Aidan's Presbyterian Church, Gordon Presbyterian,) Save On Foods, Buy-Low Foods, the New Westminster Homelessness Coalition Society, Fraser Health, Dan's Legacy, the New Westminster Soccer Club, the Greater Vancouver Food Bank, Urban Impact Recycling, local schools, and volunteers from Century House Seniors Center, "Helping Hands New Westminster" community, ReFood, and local businesses.
+We thank in particular Align Construction who have partnered with us by generously donating materials and labour to renovate the St. Aidan's Food Hub storage and donated a fridge and standup freezer.
+We thank the Greater Vancouver Food bank, Omicron, the Firefighters of New Westminster, and Telus Ambassadors for your support!
+Thanks most recently for the support of the New Westminster Rotary, Food Banks of BC

 As our list of partners grows, so does our ability to serve the community.